clicktruck/gha-workflows-with-gitops-for-tanzu-application-platform/terraform/aws/cluster-storage/README.md

-# Terraform a Udpate/Rollback AWS EKS Storage Class default
+# Terraform for updating or resetting the AWS EKS Storage Class default

 Based on the following Terraform examples: